kaaproject/kaa-rfcs/0019/README.md

 ### Partial endpoint metadata update request

-*Partial endpoint metadata update request* message is a [targeted message](/0003/README.md#targeted-messaging) that the client sends to the repository to patch endpoint metadata.
+*Partial endpoint metadata update request* message is a [targeted message](/0003/README.md#targeted-messaging) that the client sends to the repository to partially update endpoint metadata.

 The client MUST send partial endpoint metadata update request messages using the following NATS subject:
 ```